Maria1709/My-investigaiton-into-numpy/README.md

 Create an array of the given shape and populate it with r nandom samples from a uniform distribution over [0, 1).

+# creates an array of the given shape

+x = np.random.rand(10)
+x

+array([ 0.23682728,  0.62756037,  0.94301737,  0.69327749,  0.83978074,
+        0.76425897,  0.77574374,  0.91636499,  0.78126268,  0.81175193])

+# Numpy.random sample
+Generates a random sample given from a 1-d array parameters = if an ndarray, a random sample is generated from its elements.
+If an int, the random sample is generated as if a were np.arange(a)

+Output shape.
+If the given shape is for example (m, n, k), then m n k samples are takenm the default will be none,and a single value will be returned.

+If the sample is with or without replacement

+p : 1-D array-like, optional then i The probabilities associated with each entry in A. If we are not given the sample then it presumes that a uniform distribution over all otehr inpupts.

+Returns = sample = single item ndarray, generated random samples

+Raises: valueError = if A is an integer less than 0, or if A or P are not 1 dimensional if a is an array-like of size 0, if p is not a vector of probabilities, if a and p have different lengths, or if replace=False and the sample size is greater than the population size